Mean Field Models to Regulate Carbon Emissions in Electricity Production: Introduction

 Our economic model is based on the premises that the individual producers and the regulator have only access to aggregate quantities.
 Basically, they only have access to the statistical distributions of the productions, emissions, investments, etc of the individual producers.
 As a result, we propose two separate frameworks for the individual producers to optimize the mix of renewable and nonrenewable production they should include in their portfolios.
 We compute and compare the optimal centralized strategies by solving mean field control problems, and the optimal decentralized strategies by solving mean field game problems.
-In both cases, we monitor the effect of a carbon tax on the optimal and equilibrium decisions.
+Our theoretical analysis relies on the probabilistic approach to construct forward-backward stochastic differential equation (FBSDE) systems for which we show, in both settings, existence and uniqueness of the solutions.
+Further, we propose a numerical approach to monitor the effect of a carbon tax on the optimal and equilibrium decisions in both cases.
 Quantifying the differences between the two approaches is reminiscent of what is known as the Price of Anarchy (PoA).

 Among the conclusions drawn from the analysis of our model, we confirm that a carbon tax is an effective incentive for the use of renewables.
 Also intuitive is the fact that in the absence of a carbon tax, the overall pollution is greater when producers compete than when they cooperate.
-Less obvious is the fact that cooperating producers can have a lower level of global pollution than when they compete even if the carbon tax is significant.
+Less obvious is the fact that cooperating producers will pollute less than when they compete, even if the carbon tax is significant.
 We also show that stricter regulations tend to reduce the differences between competitive and cooperative equilibria.
-Further, we argue that the best way for the regulator to enforce demand matching is to incentivize competition over cooperation among the producers.
+Further, we argue that the best way for the regulator to encourage producers to match the demand is to incentivize competition over cooperation among the producers.